mjdarby/Fic/Readme.md

 - Implement Queztal save files - if only because the save fil format for Fic will break constantly as opcodes demand memory structure changes
 - Unit tests for each opcode
 - Full game run tests using replays (only confirm that we reach the end of the game, not that the display is correct)
+- Speed - this thing runs terribly slowly, and it looks like we can't just throw Pypy at it and call it a day.
+- Implement UNDO rather than hiding behind the header flag...

 ### Refactor
 - Split Memory into multiple classes